readyapi/cligenius/docs/tutorial/options-autocompletion.md

 </div>

-Now we are only returning the valid values, that start with `Ca`, we are no longer returning `Sulaiman` as a completion option.
+Now we are only returning the valid values, that start with `Ca`, we are no longer returning `Sebastian` as a completion option.

 /// tip